JILL BENJOYA MILLER

 For 12 years I taught Active Birth preparation and pregnancy yoga at The Birth Unit of the Hospital of Saint John & Saint Elizabeth.
 Under the guidance of Dr Yehudi Gordon and a team of extraordinary midwives, this unit offered integrated care, combining holistic and medical expertise, and pioneering Active Birth and waterbirth in the UK.
 I believe The Birth Unit paved the way for the birth centres that now exist in most UK hospitals.

 Over the years, I’ve researched and contributed to books by Janet Balaskas and Yehudi Gordon, and written articles for midwifery and doula publications.

-I currently spend a large part of my time working with two very special organisations- Birth Companions and the Happy Baby Community (partnered with Helen Bamber Foundation and Ourmala Yoga for Refugees).
+I currently spend a large part of my time working with two very special organisations- the Happy Baby Community and Birth Companions.
 We support disadvantaged and highly vulnerable mothers across London including refugees and women in prison, through pregnancy, birth and early motherhood.
-I always welcome and greatly appreciate donations of baby clothing and equipment to offer them.
+For more information or to support these charities, please see their websites: